apear9/rdwplus/cran-comments.md

 Tests were run twice using Option 5 from `rhub_platforms()` (Windows Server 2022 x64, R-devel), but the tests timed out on both occasions.
 This issue did not arise during any of the other tests, including the one conducted on a local Windows machine running R 4.4.2.
-It is reasonable to suspect that this issue is not due to the package.
+It appears rdwplus is not responsible for this issue.

 ## R CMD check results